flyway/flywaydb.org/documentation/learnmore/upgradingToTeams.md

 ### API

-If you are using the API, simply swap your dependency from `org.flywaydb.flyway` to `org.flywaydb.flyway.enterprise`.
+If you are using the API, simply swap your dependency from `org.flywaydb` to `org.flywaydb.enterprise`.
 Then provide your license key through any of the [supported methods](/documentation/configuration/parameters/licenseKey).

 For example:
 ```groovy